Portland Veterans Stand Down

 How do I register as a Veteran?

 Veterans do not need to pre-register for the event.
 Simply show up for the event!
-All registration will be done on-site as Veterans arrive in the main outdoor plaza.
+All registration will be done on-site as Veterans arrive at the VMC.

 What COVID-19 precautions are being taken?